celestiaorg/celestia-app/specs/src/specs/block_validity_rules.md

 All `BlobTx` transactions must be valid according to the [BlobTx validity rules](../../../x/blob/README.md#validity-rules)

-All remaining transaction types do not have to by valid if included in a block.
+All remaining transaction types do not have to be valid if included in a block.
+In other words: random tx data is permitted, but decodable sdk.Txs must pass all [AnteHandler](./antehandler.md) checks in order for the block to be valid.

 For a complete list of modules see [state machine modules](./state_machine_modules.md).

 ### Data Root Construction